 I went back and forth as to whether I should let the real me out.
 After all, who is going to work with a Girly Wild Child?
 And then I realized…I would.
 And so would my ideal client.
 I’m smart as hell, driven, creative, and have over 19 years experience helping people get past their bullshit.
 So if an occasional beer pic or minor swear word offends anyone, they aren’t my person and they don’t see my value.
 Much like that boy in high school but that’s a whole other matter….

 The moral of the story is you have to possess a clear idea of who you are, who you are trying to serve, and what you want someone’s experience to be like before you can silence the crickets and attract the right people like a moth to a flame.
 If it’s a struggle, there is a piece missing and not having a complete brand vision could be that piece.

-Get access to FREE tools and training for your business, my news and silly antics, and first notice of offers that will rock your world.
+Get my news, tips and tools, silly antics, and first notice of offers that will rock your world.